Remember Revelex, the Boca Raton, Fla.-based online booking company whose name came up a time or two during the Palm […]

 Florida regulators today filed a revised notice of intent to issue a cease and desist order against Legendary Journeys, a Sarasota, Fla., travel agency, as part of its investigation into Prime Travel Protection.
 It appears to be the state's biggest action against a single company, with 17 counts and half a million dollars in outstanding claims, according to a government report.
-Here’s the order (PDF).
-Unlike some of the other agencies affected by this scandal, Legendary Journeys has been candid about its role and eager to face its critics.
-So I asked Al Ferguson, a vice president at Legendary Journeys, to answer a few questions.

 Looks like Palm Coast Travel, the Boca Raton, Fla., agency accused by the state of Florida of selling unauthorized travel insurance, while at the same time trying to sue one of its own customers and me into silence, has quietly negotiated a settlement with insurance regulators.

 Palm Coast Travel gets more company as regulators crack down on Cruises R Us, Atlantis International

 Florida regulators this morning cracked down on two more travel agencies as part of their expanding investigation into illegal travel insurance.
 It brings the total number of companies charged with selling fake travel insurance to seven since January.
 More enforcement actions are believed to be on the way.